CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

     !
     !
 Avoid using abbreviations (e.g. write "maximum" not "max.").
     !
     !
-Remember to keep all lines within 80 columns width.
+Remember to keep all lines within 80 columns width, except hyperlinks !
-    !
     !## References
     !